jub0bs/go-course-beginner/README.md

 who already have some programming experience.

 The course material consists of slides
-(broken down into five parts for, easier navigation) some of which contain editable and executable code samples.
+(broken down into five parts, for easier navigation) some of which contain editable and executable code samples.
 You can run the slideshow on your machine after following a few simple steps: